-6.9.1 5.11Wind Energy Systems
+6.9.1 Wind Energy Generating Systems

 Loyalist Township is home to wind energy system developments.
-Wind energy systems for electricity production can be Loyalist Township supports the development of wind energy systems for electricity production as a source of renewable energy for the economic and environmental benefit of the municipality and the Province.
+Wind energy generating systems for electricity production can be Loyalist Township supports the development of wind energy systems for electricity production as a source of renewable energy for the economic and environmental benefit of the municipality and the Province.